Why chasing twitter's approval doesn't work

 Combinations of the above

-When you start to combine the problems above, you can see pretty clearly that blindly trusting what appears to be consensus on social media, you’re dealing with issues with:
+When you start to combine the problems above, you can see pretty clearly that when you’re taking feedback from social media, you need to temper what you read, because:

-Remember: “what people say” is data, not truth.
+Remember: “what people say” is data, not fact.
 It is a story they are telling you.
 That story has value, but only if you don’t blindly interpret it as canonical truth.
+It should be considered along side all other data.

 The Skill-based matchmaking example